 - 1. Clean the area around the filler cap to remove all dust and grit.
 Any dirt or dust in the oil can damage the polished surfaces and precision-fit components of this pump. - 2.
 Retract all cylinder(s) to their return position. - 3.
 Remove the filler cap and insert a clean funnel with a filter.
-Fill the reservoir with Power Team hydraulic oil to within 1" of the cover plate.
+Fill the reservoir with Power Team hydraulic oil to the bottom of the filler screen.
 Replace the filler cap. - 4.
 Cycle the pump (with the cylinder(s) attached) several times.
 Retract the cylinder(s) and check the oil level in the pump reservoir.